kbsant/anketeur/README.md

 ## Goals

 * The goal is to provide a simple yet flexible, self-contained web app for conducting surveys.
-* Data should be in a readily accessible format, e.g. json, edn, csv
+* Data should be in a readily accessible format, e.g. json, edn

 ## Non-goals